pandao/gulp-vue-module/README.md

     });
 </script>
 ```
->You can set `externalRequire` to true and inject `vue` into the file insted of requiring it internally

 > `<template>` tag unsupport set lang attribute, support set `include="/path/to/xxx.xxx"` attribute.
 >
 > `<script>` tag unsupport set lang attribute, so you can't use ES6 syntax;